Israel's Bezeq Tel appoints Granot as interim chairman during fraud investigation

-JERUSALEM, June 28 Bezeq Israel Telecom appointed independent director David Granot as interim chairman on Wednesday while the incumbent is being investigated for fraud.
+JERUSALEM, June 28 (Reuters) - Bezeq Israel Telecom appointed independent director David Granot as interim chairman on Wednesday while the incumbent is being investigated for fraud.

 The Israel Securities Authority (ISA) raided the company's offices last week as part of an investigation into Chairman Shaul Elovitch and other Bezeq executives over alleged improprieties.